-Fetal surgery is a multidisciplinary approach to repairing fetal conditions or complications that develop during pregnancy.
-This kind of surgery requires expert level care and state-of-the-art technology to ensure the best possible outcomes for a mother and her unborn baby.
-At Colorado Fetal Care Center, we offer world-class open fetal surgery catered to each specific patient.
+Fetal surgery utilizes a multidisciplinary approach to diagnosing and treating a number of fetal health conditions or complications that develop during pregnancy.
+This kind of surgery requires expertise and state-of-the-art technology to ensure the best possible outcomes for both mom and her unborn baby.
+At the Colorado Fetal Care Center at Children’s Hospital Colorado, we offer world-class open fetal surgery catered to each specific patient.

-Over the past decade, our prenatal fetal surgery team has developed nationally-recognized surgical processes and techniques to intervene in even the most serious situations.
+Over the past decade, our fetal surgery team has developed nationally-recognized surgical processes and techniques to intervene in even the most complex situations.
 Our goal is to provide a baby with the best chances of survival and to support the expectant mother during her pregnancy.

-While our fetal surgery clinic is ready to act in cases of life-threatening situations, we also provide surgical treatment options for conditions myelomeningocele and a variety of neonatal tumors.
+While our fetal surgery center is ready to act in cases of life-threatening situations, we also provide surgical treatment options for other conditions that cause significant problems after birth, such as myelomeningocele (MMC) and a variety of neonatal tumors.

-At Colorado Fetal Care Center, families benefit from the vision, innovation and discipline of a dedicated group of committed surgeons, maternal fetal medicine specialists and anesthesiologists.
+At the Colorado Fetal Care Center, families benefit from the vision, innovation and expertise of a dedicated group of fetal surgeons, maternal fetal medicine specialists and anesthesiologists.

 What is open fetal surgery?

-Open fetal surgery is a unique operative procedure that requires general anesthesia for the mother.
-The anesthesia relaxes the uterus and passes through the placenta to the unborn child, allowing the fetal surgery team to perform necessary procedures without interfering with the pregnancy.
+Open fetal surgery is a unique operation that requires general anesthesia for the mother.
+Anesthesia relaxes the uterus and allows the placenta to keep delivering oxygen to the baby.
+Anesthesia also passes through the placenta to the unborn child, allowing the fetal surgery team to perform necessary procedures without causing pain or discomfort to the baby.

-Fetal surgery would not have been possible without recent advancements in prenatal imaging, disease progression, and surgical technology.
+Fetal surgery would not have been possible without recent advancements in prenatal imaging, enhanced anesthesia techniques, improved surgical capabilities and an understanding of disease progression — all of which you will find at our Center.

 When is open fetal surgery recommended?